-Reminiscent of Mexican mole, Instant Pot Spicy Lamb Butternut Squash Stew combines a rich Mexican-style sauce including cinnamon, cumin, ancho, chocolate, and tahini (sesame paste) with cubed lamb and butternut squash, healthy garbanzos (chick peas), and sweet bell pepper in a flavorful, tender lamb stew made quickly and easily with an Instant Pot or pressure cooker!
+Reminiscent of Mexican mole, Instant Pot Lamb Butternut Squash Stew combines a rich Mexican-style sauce including cinnamon, cumin, ancho, chocolate, and tahini (sesame paste) with cubed lamb and butternut squash, healthy garbanzos (chick peas), and sweet bell pepper in a flavorful, tender lamb stew made quickly and easily with an Instant Pot or pressure cooker!

 As I continue to "niche down" from global to Latin-inspired, I feel compelled to defend my recent emphasis on lamb.
 While lamb isn't a typical protein in Latin cooking, it is definitely part of many countries' cuisines.

 You'll find it in simmering in stews in Peru (seco de cordero), in Guatemalan seasoned ground lamb empanadas, roasting on a spit in Argentina.
 Of course chimichurri is a must!
 Cordero a la barbacoa en adobo is a traditional Mexican dish made with lamb or sheep.